Moo-ving mountains: grazing agents drive terracette formation on steep hillslopes: Discussion

-More broadly, the framework treats erosion as compaction alone, omitting shear-induced creep and density changes that harden substrates under repeated trampling~\cite{romero2023modelling}. \revisiontwo{Because no process exists to redistribute material downslope, simulations can produce runaway erosion and near-vertical risers that, in reality, would exceed the angle of repose and make them prone to failure and other geophysical mass-wasting processes \cite{hartwig2025gully}.
-Capturing this regime would require implementing explicit, mass-conserving geomorphic transport laws or other feedbacks that effectively limit slope relief.
-Such extensions would undoubtedly improve realism, but they would also introduce additional parameters that depend on field data for calibration \cite{tucker2010modelling}.
-Instead, we elected to terminate simulations when the riser height exceeds a prescribed threshold (1.5\,m), restricting our attention to the pre-failure regime.}
+More broadly, the framework treats erosion as compaction alone, omitting shear-induced creep and density changes that harden substrates under repeated trampling~\cite{romero2023modelling}. \revisionthree{An artifact of this simplification} is that the terrain remains unrealistically ``soft'', as can be seen in the pronounced paths of Figure~\ref{fig:qualitative_panels}A. In nature, ungulates rarely create such discernible paths on flat terrain ($\sigma\approx 0^{\circ}$) except on especially soft substrates, such as marshland (Figure~\ref{fig:qualitative_panels}D), or in patchily grazed landscapes~\cite{walker1986effect}. \revisiontwo{Because no process exists to redistribute material, simulations can \revisionthree{also} produce runaway erosion and near-vertical risers that, in reality, would exceed the angle of repose and make them prone to failure and other geophysical mass-wasting processes \cite{hartwig2025gully}.
+To avoid runaway erosion, we elected to terminate simulations when the riser height exceeds a prescribed threshold (1.5\,m), restricting our attention to the pre-failure regime.} \revisionthree{To assess whether the emergence of terracette structure depends on this stopping criterion, we implemented an alternative termination strategy in which compaction gradually saturates with erosion depth (ignoring creep), allowing simulations to converge without a strict cutoff (Figure~S7).
+Across matched initial conditions, this depth-limited formulation produced similar terracette morphology and global coherence, while preventing runaway erosion.
+These results suggest that model terracette formation is also robust to a convergence-based termination criterion.}

-\revisiontwo{In reality, terracette patterns have been observed to change through time~\cite{higgins1982}, with existing steps degrading as new ones form.
+\revisiontwo{In nature, terracette patterns have been observed to change through time~\cite{higgins1982}, with existing steps degrading as new ones form.
 This suggests that terracettes exist in quasi-equilibrium, with biogenic and geophysical forces acting in tandem.
-By construction, our model does not attempt to capture this long-term balance.} As such, the landscape features reproduced by the model do not represent equilibrium patterns but rather transient ones. \revisiontwo{Consistently, we do not infer absolute timescales of terracette formation from simulation steps and instead focus on the mechanism of pattern formation and anisotropy of the emergent patterns.}
+By construction, our model does not attempt to capture this long-term balance.} As such, the landscape features reproduced by the model do not represent equilibrium patterns but rather transient ones. \revisionthree{The smooth initial terrain considered here provides a controlled setting in which agents can generate and respond to slopes created through their own interactions.
+As mentioned, however, terracette formation in nature may also occur on previously degraded or irregular terrain.
+To examine this alternative, we initialized simulations with spatially correlated noise added to the base terrain.
+Across a range of noise amplitudes, agents still formed coherent quasi-parallel terracette patterns, although the placement of paths was visibly influenced by the underlying features of the initial terrain.
+(Figure~S6).
+Across noise levels, coherence exhibited a modest decline, but cross-slope banded structure remained evident (Figure~S6).}